Offer in Compromise (OIC)

 Compliance After Acceptance

 Many taxpayers are searching for IRS tax relief in the form of a tax resolution.
-The IRS‘s Offer in Compromise program, is a form of tax debt relief or reduction for taxpayers who qualify.
+The IRS‘s Offer in Compromise program is a form of tax debt relief or reduction for taxpayers who qualify.
 An Offer allows taxpayers to settle their outstanding tax debts for an amount that is less than the taxpayer’s tax debts.
 In other words, when the IRS accepts an Offer, they agree to take a certain dollar amount in exchange for wiping out the back taxes owed.
 An OIC is a good program for many taxpayers with tax problems.
+Hiring a qualified tax consultant for this endeavor can help to establish a more favorable amount for the involved taxpayers.

 Types of Offers and Payment Plans